trinaisartsy/github.io/README.md

 ```

 ## Hosting
 [Netify](https://app.netlify.com/sites/trinaisartsy/) does a really good job so far and seems free for our uses.
+It triggers when we push to this repo's master, it is deigned for staticly generated content so it's suited well for this, it's free, and it doesn't block us in on what gems we can use.
 Will follow-up if they start trying to charge us.

-Originally we were using github pages but with the amount of photography and not wanting to box Trina into any set tag or category taxonomy, I decided to find something that let me compile things myself.
+Originally we were using github pages but with the heavy file sizes of the gallery and not wanting to box Trina into any set tag or category taxonomy, we had to make a move.

 ## Paypal Support

 One of our goals is to give Trina an online ecommerce presence, so we're using Paypal's hosted cart to bring in those basic features.
-We might adopt their checkout.js and implement this a little more cleanly, but the virtue of the paypal buttons is they are basically just the embedables.

 Prices are determiend in markdown front matter, images in art/ that do not have a related markdown file in _art/ will not be purchasble (but could be with a default price, @todo ?).
 A user sees a product they link in the gallery with a markdown (blue girl, for example), click 'Learn More', sees an add to cart button.

-Would like to have a mini-cart, a 'full cart' icon that isn't just setting a cookie when someone clicks a link, etc.
+Would like to have a mini-cart, a 'full cart' icon that isn't just setting a cookie when someone clicks a link, etc. We might adopt their checkout.js and implement this a little more cleanly, but the virtue of the paypal buttons is they are basically just the embedables.

-### Note about the thumbnail gem
+## Thumbnails

+Thumbnails of images in art/ are generated to art/thumbs/ during the build process.
+Images that already exist in art/thumbs are ignored, so you can speed things up a bit by commiting art/thumbs/ from time to time.

 We are using [mrdanadams/jekyll-thumbnailer](https://github.com/mrdanadams/jekyll-thumbnailer) but used [kevin1's modification](https://github.com/kevin1/jekyll-thumbnailer/blob/master/thumbnail.rb) to the plugin so it can accept variables and approach usefulness.
 With this module, thumbnails end up in art/thumbs/ when we need them in _site/art/thumbs. `jekyl serve` seems to pass these files through correctly, but for our build in netlify we needed to do the following: